elylucas/nest-ngconf/Guide.md

 > Import `Param` from '@nestjs/common'.

 The `Get()` decorator here takes in a route parameter named `id`, and in the `getMission` method, we extract that parameter out using the new `@Param` decorator, which in turn assigns the value to `id`.

-If you make a request to http://localhost:3000/missions/1, you should notice that nothing comes back.
+If you request http://localhost:3000/missions/1, you should notice that nothing comes back.
 Why?
 Parameters are passed in as strings, but we expect the `id` to be a number, and the repo does not find a mission because of it.
 In the params to `getMission`, `id` is of type number, but, unfortunately, TypeScript does coerce values to be their proper types.

 We could parse the string value of `id` into a number manually inside the controller method before calling into the service, but once again this muddies our controller code with duplicated logic throughout.
-It would be nice to have a facility to automatically do this for us.
+It would be nice to have a facility to do this for us automatically.

 Nest comes to the rescue here!

 ### Nest Pipes

 Fortunately, we can use another facet of Nest, called Pipes, to manipulate data that comes in from the outside before it reaches our controller.
-Because we are using TypeScript, Pipes know all the little details about your controller methods, including all the parameters, and the types those parameters are suppose to be.
+Because we are using TypeScript, Pipes know all the little details about your controller methods, including all the parameters, and the types those parameters are supposed to be.
 We can take advantage of this information and use `class-transformer` again to convert a plain object into something of a specific type.
 Let's see how to do that.

 Create a data pipe via the CLI: